 Like ball mounts, hitch balls are available in a number of weight capacities and sizes.
 Always make sure the hitch ball selected has the proper shank diameter and weight rating for the ball mount as well as the coupler on your trailer.
 Using a $1^7/8$ " hitch ball in a 2" coupler, for example, could result in the trailer separating from the tow vehicle.
+The required hitch ball size is stamped on most trailer couplers.

 The diameter of the hitch ball shank must be matched to the ball mount hole diameter.
-The shank should be no more than $^{1}/{16}$ " smaller than the hole.
+The shank should be no more than 1/16" smaller than the hole.
 To keep the hitch ball in top condition, a simple maintenance routine is recommended.
 Coating it with light grease will minimize wear of both the coupler and hitch ball.
 Also, by removing the hitch ball when not towing, or by protecting it with a special cover, you will help prevent rust from forming on it.